KenKundert/assimilate/doc/configuring.rst

 .. note::

-    This option must be set to ``'yes`` on MacOS to avoid "file changed while we read it" messages.
+    This option must be set to ``mtime`` on MacOS to avoid "file changed while we read it" messages.

 .. _lock_wait: